umulmrum/holiday/README.md

 - Holidays in Switzerland are really complicated as there is wide fragmentation on if or how holidays are celebrated.
   The implemented rules are a best guess of what makes sense in the scope of this library (written by someone who isn't from Switzerland).
 I'm open for improvements.

+### Notes on Ukrainian Holidays

+- Ukraine has been using the Revised Julian calendar in recent years.
+This calendar is not directly supported, but it is identical to the Gregorian calendar up to the year 2800.
+- Years in which Easter falls on Sunday, May 1st (e.g. 2016) seem to be unclear regarding compensatory holidays.
+Treat those years with a grain of salt.

 ### Notes on Christian Holidays